 A couple of days later I walked into the Mission on my own.
 I knew that I needed change.
 The Mission is life changing.
 It's a really great program.
 The big thing was being able to forgive my past and let everything go, and not to carry it with me.
 Graduating from the recovery program means that I can move forward, clean and sober, and be able to move on with life.

-Now I volunteer with Search & Rescue handing out blankets, and most important, have conversations with our homeless neighbors.
+Now I am on staff at the Mission, working with the Outreach team handing out blankets, and most important, have conversations with our homeless neighbors.
 I let them know that we care about them.
-I talk to them about their past and telling them about my past and what I've been through, bringing them to the program.
+I talk to them about their past and tell them about my past and what I've been through, with hopes of them joining the same recovery program that saved my life.